barrycorrigan/camlin-app/README.md

 This is a Vue 3 app built with Vite and TypeScript and Pinia for state management.
 This app is containerized using Docker and served with Nginx in production.

+We are also using [Tailwind](https://tailwindcss.com/) for some of the CSS Styling

 ## Prerequisites

 To build and run this application using Docker, ensure you have the following installed on your machine: